 A local government seeking event trust funds must bear some of the cost of hosting the event.
 The local contribution must match the state’s, at a rate of $1 of local funds for every $6.25 in state funds.
 If the local government submits less than the full matching amount, state funds are reduced proportionally.

-After the event is held, a local government must submit a request for reimbursement from the trust fund for event-related expenditures to the Comptroller’s office.
-The total amount reimbursed through a trust fund for any event cannot exceed the amount of funding contributed into a trust fund for that event.
+After the event is held, a local government must submit a request for payment from the trust fund for event-related expenditures to the Comptroller’s office.
+The total payment through a trust fund for any event cannot exceed the amount of funding contributed into a trust fund for that event.

 Fund Programs and Event Types at a Glance

 The state has four separate event trust fund programs, each designed to support different types of events.
 They are: